 Speak with your caseworker if you're interested.

-A case conference brings the potential carers and the department together to review how carers meet the eligibility criteria.
+A meeting brings the potential guardians and the department together to consider if the applicant meets the Phase 1 Assessment criteria.

 - you and the child have a close, positive relationship

-- you are approved by the department and your DCSI child-related employment screening is current
+- you are approved by the department and your DHS child-related employment screening is current

 - you have verbally stated your long-term commitment to the child